blueglyph/trait_gen/README.md

 }
 ```

-which will give us all the conversions from/to `u8`, `u16`, and `u32`, except from the
-same type since they're already covered by the blanket implementation in the standard library.
-It's also very useful for selecting constants or removing methods depending on the implementated type.
+That will give us all the conversions from/to `u8`, `u16`, and `u32`, except from the same type since they're already covered by a blanket implementation in the standard library. `trait_gen_if` is also very useful for selecting constants or removing methods depending on the implementated type.

 Note: _Thanks to **Daniel Vigovszky** for giving me the idea of conditional generation!
 He first implemented it, although quite differently, in a fork called [conditional_trait_gen](https://github.com/vigoo/conditional_trait_gen).
 I had pondered about some use-cases that would require such a feature in an old post but never got around to implementing it until version 1.1.0._